 The Georgia heat can be relentless, but not to worry: If you can't take the heat, the city has options for fun days in air-conditioned facilities, with everything from museums and shopping to sea life and live entertainment.
 For a couple of days out of the elements, start with a trip to the world's largest aquarium, the Georgia Aquarium, with 100,000 animals from more than 500 species in 80 million gallons of fresh and marine water.
 You'll be amazed at the massive whale sharks that swim overhead in the glass tunnel as you walk through or glide along on the moving sidewalk.
 These gentle beasts can grow to be as large as a school bus.
 Beluga whales, jellyfish, penguins -- they're all here in amazing habitats.

-Next, make a visit to the World of Coca-Cola to browse the world's largest collection of memorabilia celebrating this popular beverage, created right here in Atlanta in 1886.
+Next, make a visit to the World of Coca-Cola to browse the world's largest collection of memorabilia celebrating this popular beverage (see top of page), created right here in Atlanta in 1886.
 While Coca-Cola was first served at a small pharmacy soda fountain near Underground Atlanta, it is now served more than one billion times a day and is enjoyed in more than 200 countries across the globe.
 Come discover the history of this global brand and sample Coca-Cola products from around the world.
 Some will leave you longing for another sip, while others are worse than castor oil.
 For big fans of Coke, the Everything Coca-Cola gift shop is an outstanding outlet for memorabilia and literally can't be missed, as you have to pass through it to exit the facility.
 The museum is open from 9am to 5pm most days, though it may open later or close earlier on certain Sundays.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.